ZHAW-BA-2023-FS-RCA-Mon/gralaf/README.md

 ...
 ```

-On master node(VM1), activate required add-ons with `microk8s enable community istio dns metrics-server`
+On master node (VM1), activate required add-ons with `microk8s enable community istio dns metrics-server`

 To have the Kubernetes Dashboard available (optionally), install the add-on with `microk8s enable dashboard`.
 To access it, run `microk8s dashboard-proxy` in the terminal, open your browser, navigate to `https://your_ip:10443/` and enter the key provided in the terminal.

-In order to use **kubectl** instead of **microk8s.kubectl** `sudo snap alias microk8s.kubectl kubectl`
+In order to use **kubectl** instead of **microk8s.kubectl** execute `sudo snap alias microk8s.kubectl kubectl`

-Edgex/GRALAF/Prometheus/Chaos Mesh can be deployed by using the helm charts with the given instructions available under [gralaf_infrastructure](helm_charts/gralaf_infrastructure).
+Edgex/MALEAF/Prometheus/Chaos Mesh can be deployed by using the helm charts with the given instructions available under [maleaf_infrastructure](helm_charts/maleaf_infrastructure).

 Similarly, MQTT-based virtual IoT device applications can be deployed by using the helm charts with the given instructions available under [helm_iot](helm_charts/helm_iot).